Open-DataFlow/RARE/readme.md

 python process/select_true.py data/train_mmrait.json --mm
 ```

+> [!TIP]
+> To achieve better results, as described in our paper, we recommend using rejection sampling to improve the quality of distillation data.
+Use vllm_infer_text_reject_sampling.py instead of inference/vllm_infer_text.py for text data distillation, with exactly the same usage.

 After preprocessing, the data should include at least the following keys, where 'instruction', 'predict', 'id', and 'output' represent the prompt, the teaching model's thought process and answer, the data identification number, and the standard answer to the question, respectively.

 ```